-By integrating these qualitative elements, our goal is to construct indices that effectively fulfill their intended purposes while aligning with the principles detailed in the "Best Practices for Benchmarking" section of this document.
-Step 5 - Index construction With all fund categories determined through the preceding steps, the final phase is to construct the goalbased indices.
-We first rank all funds based on AUM, and then include the ten largest constituents from each category in their respective indices.
-Strategy-based index categories Equity long short strategies focus primarily on the equity and equity derivative markets, and managers can take both long and short positions.
-A wide variety of investment processes can be employed to arrive at an investment decision, including both quantitative and fundamental techniques; Strategies can range broadly in terms of regions, levels of net exposure, leverage employed, holding period, concentration of market capitalizations and valuation ranges of typical portfolios.
-Long Short Equity managers typically maintain a net long position in the equity market Equity market neutral strategies focus primarily on the equity and equity derivative markets, and managers can take both long and short positions while seeking to reduce exposure to the systematic risk of the market (i.e. beta of zero).
-Equity market neutral funds typically seek to exploit investment opportunities unique to a specific group of stocks, while maintaining a neutral exposure to broad groups of stocks defined by sector, industry, market capitalization, country, or region etc. Managers often apply leverage to enhance returns.
-Alternative fixed income strategies can take positions both long and short across a range of debt securities.
-Funds can range broadly in terms of portfolio duration, credit quality, and liquidity.
-Funds often seek to limit volatility by hedging out exposure to the market and interest rate risk.
-Managers of this strategy aim to generate income and capital gain from the relative performance of various credit instruments.
-Multi-strategy managers focus on building a portfolio of diversified alternative strategies.
+- Equity Long Short strategies focus primarily on the equity and equity derivative markets, and managers can take both long and short positions.
+A wide variety of investment processes can be employed to arrive at an investment decision, including both quantitative and fundamental techniques.
+Strategies can range broadly in terms of regions, levels of net exposure, amount of leverage employed, holding periods, concentration of market capitalizations and valuation ranges of typical portfolios.
+Long short equity managers typically maintain a net long position in the equity market. - Equity Market Neutral strategies focus primarily on the equity and equity derivative markets, and managers can take both long and short positions while seeking to reduce exposure to the systematic risk of the market (i.e., beta of zero).
+Equity market neutral funds typically seek to exploit investment opportunities unique to a specific group of stocks, while maintaining a neutral exposure to broad groups of stocks defined by sector, industry, market capitalization, country or region.
+Managers often apply leverage to enhance returns. - Alternative Fixed Income strategies can take both long and short positions across a range of debt securities.
+Funds can range broadly in terms of portfolio duration, credit quality and liquidity.
+Funds often seek to limit volatility by hedging exposure to the market and interest rate risk.
+Managers of this strategy aim to generate income and capital gain from the relative performance of various credit instruments. - Multi-Strategy managers focus on building a portfolio of diversified alternative strategies.
 Multi-strategy funds typically are characterized by their ability to allocate capital based on perceived opportunities among several alternative strategies.
-Underlying strategies are either managed as a sub-sleeve of the overall portfolio or as fund-of-fund (FoF) structures.
-Absolute return strategies can invest in a broad range of asset classes, maintain both long and short positions, and/or use a diversified set of strategies.
-Managers of this category aim to generate consistent positive returns through market cycles regardless of the directional movements in equity, or fixed income markets.
-Underlying strategies are either managed as a sub-sleeve of the overall portfolio or as fund-offund (FoF) structures.
-Event-driven strategies aim to capitalize on price inefficiencies resulting from events such as mergers and acquisitions, corporate restructuring, shareholder buybacks, financial distress, or other corporate events.
+Underlying strategies are either managed as a sub-sleeve of the overall portfolio or as fund-of-fund (FoF) structures. - Absolute Return strategies can invest in a broad range of asset classes, maintain both long and short positions, and/or use a diversified set of strategies.
+Managers of this category aim to generate consistent positive returns through market cycles regardless of the directional movements in equity or fixed income markets.

+Underlying strategies are either managed as a sub-sleeve of the overall portfolio or as FoF structures.

+- Event-Driven strategies aim to capitalize on price inefficiencies resulting from events such as mergers and acquisitions, corporate restructuring, shareholder buybacks, financial distress or other corporate events.
 The type of securities traded can range from the most senior in the corporate capital structure to common shares, and may involve additional derivative securities.
-Investment theses are typically centered around predicting the fundamental characteristics, with investment returns being more idiosyncratic and less dependent on the broad markets.
-Global macro strategies typically take a top-down approach, focusing on predicting movements in underlying economic variables and the impact on equity, fixed income, currency and/or commodity markets.
-Managers employ a variety of techniques, both discretionary and systematic analysis.
+Investment theses are typically centred on predicting fundamental characteristics, with investment returns being more idiosyncratic and less dependent on the broad markets. - Global Macro strategies typically take a top-down approach, focusing on predicting movements in underlying economic variables and the impact on equity, fixed income, currency and/or commodity markets.
+Managers employ a variety of techniques, including both discretionary and systematic analysis.
 Global macro funds tend to offer a differentiated return, with low correlation to broad markets.
-Goal-based index categories Equity enhancers are a category of alternative strategies that take similar risk exposure as traditional equities, but aim to deliver better outcomes by either amplifying returns or mitigating risks through active portfolio management.
-These strategies primarily focus on equity or equity derivative markets.
-Fixed income enhancers are a category of alternative strategies that take similar risk exposure as traditional fixed income securities, but aim to deliver better outcomes by either amplifying returns or mitigating risks through active portfolio management.
-These strategies primarily focus on fixed income or fixed income derivative markets.
-Diversifiers are a category of alternative strategies that aim to deliver returns in excess of cash without exposing investors to risks of traditional equities and fixed income securities, thus offering great diversification benefits to traditional portfolios.
-These strategies can take positions across different markets.